dw-data/women-power-africa/README.md

 ## Gender equality markers

+Data from all markers has been collected from the <a href='https://www.worldbank.org/ext/en/home'>World Bank group</a>, as well as trusted sources used by the World Bank, including International IDEA and Demographic and Health Surveys (DHS)

 ### Parliament quotas

+Women in parliaments are the percentage of parliamentary seats in a single or lower chamber held by women.

 We have followed the definitions and categorisations of gender quotas established by <a href='https://www.idea.int/'>International IDEA</a>: